cashubtc/nuts/xx.md

 This enables the prover to keep the bytecode of the executed program private, as only the hash of the instructions are revealed to the mint.

 The supported bootloader and its version should be specified in the mint info.

+> [!NOTE]
+> This feature is optional because the same behavior can be achieved without any additional mint-side logic (a bootloader is just a Cairo program after all).
+This is simply a more convenient and generic way to do it for the sender.

 ## Example Use Case